 - Caulk and weatherstrip doors and windows that leak air

-- Check your dryer vent to be sure it is not blocked.
-This will save energy and may prevent a fire.
+- Check your dryer vent to be sure it is not blocked; saving energy and may prevent a fire

 - Repair damaged siding or roofing, and seal small gaps